 Pet Insurance and Direct Claims

 EVC welcomes patients with pet health insurance.
 We generally expect you to settle your account with us at the time of treatment and we will help you to re-claim your fees from your insurance company by processing your insurance forms promptly.
 Please note that we will charge a small fee for this service.
-Separate arrangements are in place for clients with an RSA insurance (More Th>n, Tesco, M&S and Argos) - please follow the separate link here
+Separate arrangements are in place for clients with an RSA insurance (More Th>n, Tesco, M&S, John Lewis and Argos) - please follow the separate link here

 On occasions (such as for large elective procedures), you may wish for us to carry out a direct claim from your insurance company.
 We usually will require a pre-authorisation from your company in this case – which might take up to 72 hours depending on your company.
 Out-of-Hours it is usually not possible to arrange a pre-authorisations and direct claims are therefore not routinely agreed at this time.